crashoverride777/swifty-ads/README.md

 1) Downloading the SDK folder that includes the headers and lib file and copy it into your project.

 Note: I was having some issues with this for ages because I was copying the whole folder from the website into my project.
 Do NOT do this.
-Make sure you copy/drag the lib file serperatly into your project and than copy the headers folder into your project (select copy if needed and your tvTarget both times)
+Make sure you copy/drag the lib file serperatly into your project and than copy the headers folder into your project and select copy if needed (Dont forget to do same with the tvOS SDK).

 2) Linking the correct frameworks (AdSupport, UIKit etc)
 3) Adding your appLovin SDK key (you can use your key and add it in this sample project to test out ads)